KaiKohlsdorf/volunteer_tracker/README.md

 * In the terminal, run $ bundle install
 * Then run $ ruby app.rb
 * In your browser connect to localhost:4567
+* You may need to install Ruby on your machine: https://www.learnhowtoprogram.com/ruby-and-rails-part-time/getting-started-with-ruby/ruby-installation-and-setup

+* You may need to install Postgresql on your machine: https://www.learnhowtoprogram.com/ruby-and-rails-part-time/getting-started-with-ruby/installing-postgres

 ## Database Schema